zC4sTr0/desafio-qrcapital/README.md

 I'm used to adapt myself.

-This solution is a complete solution to show my high level of adaptability and very fast learning curve. **I accomplished every single topic of the challenge to prove that I can learn fast in order to deliver a project.** I've done this many times in my company, and like any entrepreneur I had to learn alot very fast.
+This solution is a complete solution to show my high level of adaptability and very fast learning curve. **I accomplished every single topic of the challenge to prove that I can learn fast in order to deliver a project.** I've done this many times in my company, and like any entrepreneur, I had to learn a lot very fast.